victor0989/FPGA-SpaceLink/README.md

 - **Quantum-based techniques** for advanced radiation mitigation.
 - **Engine designs inspired by the Parker Solar Probe** to boost system efficiency in harsh conditions.

+🌌 Cosmic Radiation Sensor Integration
+Radiation Challenges & Quantum Innovations
+Radiation in space can cause Single Event Upsets (SEUs) in FPGAs.
+To mitigate these effects, FPGA-SpaceLink explores:

+🎥 Video and Communication Integration
+Video Processing for ISS
+The ZCU102 implements a video funtionality.
 ---

 ## FPGA Selection for Space Applications